What is Route Optimization Algorithm: A Comprehensive Guide

 11. Constraint programming (CP)

-By defining constraints related to capacity limits, time windows, vehicle availability, and other specific requirements, capacity optimization tools can be used in route optimization to model and solve complex routing issues.
+There are different capacity optimization tools that you can use in route optimization to model and solve complex routing issues.
 These tools systematically explore feasible solutions to find optimal routes while considering the defined constraints.

 12. Variable neighborhood search (VNS)